 To share a presentation, access the tab “File”, then click “Share”.
 The share pop up will open, and you will be able to type all the email addresses of the people you want to share your presentation with.

 There’s another option that is to send a link to these people.
 Just click on “Get Shareable Link” on the top of the popup.
 Then you can send this link through other channels, such as social media.
 On this popup, you can configure the permissions for each one of the people you are sharing the file.
 The available options are view, comment, and edit.

-You can set some more obstacles so your presentations don’t fall into wrong hands.
-And to do that, on the share popup click on “Advanced”.
+You can set some more obstacles, so your presentations don’t fall into the wrong hands.
+And to do that, on the share popup, click on “Advanced”.
 Choose the option “Prevent editors from changing access”.
-This will prevent the people that already have access to the presentation to share it with people outside your organization.
+This step will prevent the people that already have access to the presentation to share it with people outside your organization.
 By the way, you can see who has a

-When you produce content together with your team a feature like this one can be very useful.
+When you produce content together with your team, a feature like this one can be handy.
 Sometimes you need to add notes or comment suggestions, highlighting specific parts of a slide, and this is where the comment feature comes in.

-To add a comment you can select any part of a slide you wish.
+To add a comment, you can select any part of a slide you wish.
 Then click with the right button of your mouse over it.
 Choose the option “Comment”.
-Another way to do that is simply pressing the keyboard shortcut Ctrl+Alt+M.
+Another way to do that is by merely pressing the keyboard shortcut Ctrl+Alt+M.

 After solving what was requested, you can simply click on “Resolve”, and the comment will disappear.

 You can save a lot of time since Google Slides allows up to 50 people editing a presentation at the same time.
-Therefore a larger team can certainly benefit from it.
+Therefore a larger team can undoubtedly benefit from it.